 I haven't really been to a Korean restaurant (Sambokojin is considered Japanese-Korean).
-I was quite uncertain with the food since I have low tolerance for uber-spicy food.
-Anyhoo, I have to give this a try. :)
+I was quite uncertain about the food since I have a low tolerance for spicy food.
+Anyhoo, I have to give this a try.

 |inside 1970 Grill|

 The ambiance of 1970 Grill is quite simple, everything seems to be in wood (including the displays).
 The chalkboard located at the farthest end of the resto made it look like a classroom.
 K-pop music plays in the background.
 Most of the customers in the resto are Korean, which is a good sign that we were in the right place.

 We were given complimentary appetizers: coleslaw, pickled onions, kimchi and steamed scrambled eggs.
 The kimchi's spicy as I expected, so I ate coleslaw and the eggs instead.
 We were also given Korean miso soup (but I wasn't able to take a picture of it), which is salty and spicy at the same time.

 |wrapping my grilled meat with the lettuce|